wheresmeetch/ActiveDirectoryLabs-AWS-Windows-/README.md

 By completing these labs, the following skills are demonstrated:

-- Deployment of Windows Server–based Active Directory in Azure
+- Deployment of Windows Server–based Active Directory in an AWS EC2 instance

-- Core identity and access management using AD DS
+- Identity and access management using AD DS

 - Organizational unit (OU) design and group-based access control

-- Group Policy creation and enforcement
+- User group based Policy implementation

 - Domain-joined client configuration and validation

 - Hybrid identity integration with Azure Entra ID

-- Practical troubleshooting and validation techniques used in enterprise IT environments
+- Practical troubleshooting and validation techniques modeling buisness IT environments via ticketing system

 ## Lab Breakdown